WojciechBogobowicz/dagpipe/README.md

     Stored kwargs: 	 {}

-If you want run stored function, it is possible with `run` method, but normally `Pipeline` object would do it for you.
+If you want to run stored function, it is possible with `run` method, but normally `Pipeline` object would do it for you.

 ```python